 ✔ Reduced treatment time to prevent inconvenience.

 ✔ Minimized side effects and complications.

 F. SRS (Stereotactic Radio Surgery)

-Stereotactic Radio Surgery (SRS) is a technique which involves the delivery of high dose of radiation, precisely focused on the tumour in the brain.
+Stereotactic Radio Surgery (SRS) is a technique that involves the delivery of a high dose of radiation, precisely focused on the tumour in the brain.

 SRS is a non-surgical procedure with no involvement of an actual surgery; it is called radiosurgery due to its precision.

 The Gamma Knife, a highly specialized machine used for SRS, gives out tightly focused gamma rays to the tumour by sparing the sensitive nearby organs and tissues.

 It is a standard machine for SRS, with unparallel capabilities and supreme normal tissue protection compared to other techniques for brain radiosurgery.

 Stereotactic Body Radiation Therapy (SBRT) is a similar treatment procedure to the SRS.

 Just the difference is SRS treats tumours of the central nervous system, and SBRT treats tumours outside the central nervous system.